 - Carbuncles come back often

 - A carbuncle is located on the face or on the skin over the spine

-- You have a fever, red streaks running from the sore, a lot of swelling around the carbuncle, or pain that gets worse
+- You have a fever, red streaks running from the sore, a lot of swelling around the carbuncle, or worsening pain

 Good general health and hygiene may help prevent some staph skin infections.
 These infections are contagious, so care must be taken to avoid spreading the bacteria to other people.